animanoir/Animanoir.xyz-2024/src/content/works/2022/metaxis-digital.md

 For those intrigued by the cross-disciplinary explorations we undertake—from ethical algorithms to the futurology of consciousness—know that this platform aims to be more than just a repository of ideas.
 It's an active community focused on the synthesis of deep thought and actionable insight, all anchored by a metamodern framework that seeks to go beyond mere categorization into an understanding of complex interconnectedness.

-For more information on how to become part of this exciting venture, click here: https://metaxis.digital/Colabora
+For more information on how to become part of the project, click here: https://metaxis.digital/Colabora